arthurBricq/chess_rust/README.md

 ## Ideas

+- Keep track of the occupancy
+- Keep track of the per-color occupancy ?
 - Compute moves that deliver checks and use this in the move ordering.
 - Maybe I could do a better transposition table that is able to "shortcut" branches to go deeper.
 At the moment, my transposition table only works at the maximum depth.